NicholasBlackburn1/Blackburn_Kagic_Gempire/README.md

 # KAGIC
-*The Steven Universe mod that adamantly denies it is a Steven Universe mod.* KAGIC adds machines that inject an essence into the ground that engenders magical beings called "gems" by transmuting the blocks around.
-These gems appear in a variety of ways and can be commanded to do a variety of tasks based on these blocks, called "cruxes."

-**This repository houses the first version of KAGIC, which is deprecated and after the release of its rewrite, KAGIC Era 2, will be archived and used for archival purposes only.
-Thanks for your support.**
+Kagic is a Steven universe themed Minecraft mod!
+This github is a repository for the mod.
+A download link can be found below **This repository houses the first version of KAGIC, which is deprecated and after the release of its rewrite, Kagic:Redux

 ## Issues
 1. **Ensure you are using the most recent version of KAGIC.**